HannesOberreiter/btree_database/README.md

 Backups are done twice daily with [databack/mysql-backup](https://hub.docker.com/r/databack/mysql-backup).
 The backups are saved to Amazon AWS S3 storage.

+The redis database is only locally saved in the `redis` folder.

 ### Restoration

 See [docker-compose-beta.yml](docker-compose-beta.yml) how the container can restore a backup from AWS S3 storage.
 After DB restoration `mysqlcheck --auto-repair --optimize --all-databases --verbose` must be run, otherwise performance is bad.
 This will happen automatically if  the `post-restore` folder script is added to the docker volume.

+`redis` will auto restore on startup if it finds a dump file.

 ## Other Server Stuff